-Pile-soil interaction properties allows for a connection between pile and the soil.
-The ground interacts with elements of the shaft of a pile in 3 dimensions (x, y, z) and in the vertical, z, direction at the pile base.
-In each case, the shape of the force-displacement curve for the interaction is represented by for vertical displacement and for horizontal displacement, where: is the interaction stress (shear or normal as relevant), ult is the maximum value of the stress, C() a coefficient defined by a user-defined function (see Pile-soil interaction curves C(..)), the displacement and D, B are geometry parameters defined as below.
+Pile-soil interaction properties allows for a connection between pile and soil.
+The soil interacts with piles (modelled by beam elements) through nodes along the piles in 3 dimensions (x, y, z).
+At the base of the pile, the z interaction is through normal bearing contact.
+Along the piles, z interaction is through shearing contact between piles and soil.
+The normal and shearing interaction stresses are given by for vertical shear interaction along the piles and for horizontal normal contact interaction along the piles where: is the interaction stress (shear or normal as relevant), ult is the maximum value of the stress defined on this table, is the relative displacement explained below